Information for Utility Customers about Solar

 Solar connection power flow scenarios(PDF, 1MB)

-The public asked many questions during the BPU meeting.
-DPU has compiled a list of these questions with answers, which can be found at the link below.
+The public asked many questions about this change prior to and during BPU meetings.
+A list of many of these questions with answers can be found at the link below.

 Solar Q&A(PDF, 2MB)